Art Students' League of Philadelphia

 Art Students' League of Philadelphia was a short-lived, co-operative art school formed in reaction to Thomas Eakins's February 1886 forced-resignation from the Pennsylvania Academy of the Fine Arts.
-Eakins taught without pay at ASL from 1886 until the school's dissolution in early 1893.
+Eakins taught without pay at ASL from February 1886 until the school's dissolution in early 1893.

 Loincloth incident

 "Thomas Eakins nude, holding a nude female in his arms, looking down." (c.1885).
 Bregler cat. no. 348.
 This photograph was taken in the studios at PAFA.

 In early January 1886, Eakins, director of the art school at the Pennsylvania Academy of the Fine Arts, had a male model remove his loincloth during an anatomy lecture in front of either an all-female or a mixed male-and-female class of students.
 This was contrary to PAFA policy, and Eakins was reprimanded in a January 11 letter by Director of Education Edward Hornor Coates.
 But the incident ignited controversy, including charges that Eakins had cavorted nude with his students, had manipulated them into posing nude for him or for each other, had photographed them nude, and that he did not possess the moral character to be a teacher at PAFA.

 Over the next month, Eakins's brother-in-law and teaching assistant, Frank Stephens, became the most vituperative critic.
-Stephens accused Eakins of indecent behavior with his students and even incest with his deceased sister, Margaret Eakins.
+Stephens accused Eakins of indecent behavior with his students and even having committed incest with his deceased sister, Margaret Eakins (died 1882).
 Stephens and his wife (Eakins's sister Caddy) were living with her father at 1729 Mount Vernon Street.
 Eakins had married Susan Macdowell in January 1884, and they were living in his studio at 1330 Chestnut Street.
 The surviving documentation contains no accusation of homosexual activity by Eakins.
-Although another brother-in-law, Will Crowell, raised the possibility that Stephens himself had engaged in homosexual activity, and suggested that the threat of exposure could be used to silence him, "if he is not stark mad."
+Although another brother-in-law, lawyer Will Crowell, raised the possibility that Stephens himself had engaged in homosexual activity, and suggested that the threat of exposure could be used to silence him, "if he is not stark mad."

-The incident and accusations against Eakins occurred at a time in which PAFA was facing financial challenges, and a new opportunity.
+The incident and accusations against Eakins occurred at a time when PAFA was facing financial challenges, and a new opportunity.
 PAFA had ended 1885 with a $6,000 deficit.
 In January 1886, the Estate of Joseph E. Temple proposed to contribute $25,000 toward establishing an endowment for the museum/school, with the condition that PAFA raise an additional $75,000 within three years.